DimitrijeDobrota/stamen/README.md

 return type of int is intended to be used as a measure how many panels back should be backtracked after a free function terminates, but you can use in any way you see fit.

-Please refer to the implementation of `Menu::builtinDisplay` to get a general idea of the direction.

 ## Version History